kevin-kretz/Frontend-Mentor/README.md

-# Frontend-Mentor
+# Frontend Mentor
-These are the projects I have built from the challenges on frontendmentor.io
+These are the projects I have built from the challenges on [frontendmentor.io](https://www.frontendmentor.io/)